U.S. flag

 Ages 3-5 years.
 In the US, developmental preschool through the local public school district is recommended.
 Before placement, an evaluation is made to determine needed services and therapies and an individualized education plan (IEP) is developed for those who qualify based on established motor, language, social, and/or cognitive delay.
 The early intervention program typically assists with this transition.
 Developmental preschool is center based; however, for children too medically unstable to attend, home-based services are provided.

-• Vision consultants should be a part of the child's IEP team to support access to academic material if the child has visual impairment.
+• Vision consultants should be a part of the child's IEP team to support access to academic material.

 • Families with limited income and resources may also qualify for supplemental security income (SSI) for their child with a disability.